igushkin/photoshop/README.md

 # Photoshop

-**Photoshop is a Windows Forms application that allows the user to apply basic filters to an image**
+**Photoshop is a Windows Forms application that allows users to apply basic filters to an image**
 <br />

 ![](/examples/photo-editing.gif "Photoshop")